-There are over 300 Readers and Licensed Lay Ministers in the Diocese of London, and many more in training.
+There are over 300 Readers and LLMs in the Diocese of London and many more in training.
 Training lasts three years and is designed to develop theological understanding and practical ministerial skills.
 More information about training pathways and the discernment process towards becoming an LLM can be found here.

 If you think LLM ministry may be for you, talk first to your parish priest.
 For more general enquiries, email LLM@nulllondon.anglican.org.